sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.22 =

+* Fixes an issue with the CSS Editor associated with the Customize Form Design attribute.

 = 5.2.21 =

 * Improve user experience with the forms builder by applying tooltips to the drag-and-drop handler and columns' icons.